grafana/carbon-relay-ng/docs/aggregation.md

 ## output

 Aggregation output is routed via the routing table just like all other metrics.
-Note that aggregation output will never go back into aggregators (to prevent loops) and also bypasses the validation and blacklist and rewriters.
+Note that aggregation output will never go back into aggregators (to prevent loops) and also bypasses the validation and blocklist and rewriters.

 ## caching